AJMnd/School_District_Analysis/README.md

 # 🟩Summary:

-Results can help the school board determine school budgets and priorities.
+📉 The data analysis and results help the school board determine school budgets and priorities.
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+When replacing the 9th grades scores from Thomas High School it affected their performance.
+Thomas High School showcased a significantly higher overall passing percentage.